White House shakeup shows Trump tired of hearing 'no' for an answer

 Trump will still encourage disagreement within his inner circle, these people said, but once he makes a decision, he wants it carried out swiftly.

-“To this day, I think that a healthy ideological diversity prevails in the White House, but what has changed is that he is no longer willing to allow people to slow roll or stonewall his agenda,” said Andrew Surabian, a former White House strategist under Trump.“He wants people executing and getting things done.”
+“To this day, I think that a healthy ideological diversity prevails in the White House, but what has changed is that he is no longer willing to allow people to slow roll or stonewall his agenda,” said Andrew Surabian, a former White House strategist under Trump.
+“He wants people executing and getting things done.”

-Trump expects to have“a vigorous internal debate and then have everyone be on the same page” with the final decision, said a former Trump campaign official with knowledge of the White House’s thinking, speaking on condition of anonymity.
+Trump expects to have “a vigorous internal debate and then have everyone be on the same page” with the final decision, said a former Trump campaign official with knowledge of the White House’s thinking, speaking on condition of anonymity.

-As Trump himself said last week,“I like conflict.”
+As Trump himself said last week, “I like conflict.”

 After fending off entreaties to hold back, Trump last week formally announced global tariffs on imports of steel and aluminum to the dismay of allies.
 His top economic adviser Gary Cohn, who disagreed with him on trade and other issues, resigned.

-Later in the week, during a meeting with South Korea’s national security adviser, Trump agreed to meet with North Korean leader Kim Jong Un, despite months earlier having threatened to“totally destroy” his country if necessary.
+Later in the week, during a meeting with South Korea’s national security adviser, Trump agreed to meet with North Korean leader Kim Jong Un, despite months earlier having threatened to “totally destroy” his country if necessary.

 Tillerson, who has advocated a more moderate and diplomatic approach to U.S. foreign policy, was out days later, replaced by CIA Director Mike Pompeo, a Trump loyalist.
 Trump announced the change on Twitter.